AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/overview/product-features.md

 }
 ```

-If you need to customize the style of the typing component or the navigation bar component of the chat page, refer to `ConversationDetailNavigationBar`.
+If you need to customize the style of the typing component or the navigation bar component of the chat page, refer to the `ConversationDetailNavigationBar` component.

 ### Local message search